A primer on the closure of algebraic complexity classes under factoring: Abstract

 \section{Abstract}

-{Polynomial factorization is a fundamental problem in computational algebra.
+{ Polynomial factorisation is a fundamental problem in computational algebra.
 Over the past half century, a variety of algorithmic techniques have been developed to tackle different variants of this problem.
-In parallel, algebraic complexity theory classifies polynomials into complexity classes based on their perceived `hardness'.
-This raises a natural question: Do these classes afford efficient factorization? \\
+In parallel, algebraic complexity theory classifies polynomials into complexity classes based on their computational hardness.
+This raises a natural question: Are these complexity classes closed under factorisation?\\

-In this survey, we revisit two pivotal techniques in polynomial factorization: Hensel lifting and Newton iteration.
-Though they are variants of the same theme, their distinct applications across the literature warrant separate treatment.
-These techniques have played an important role in resolving key factoring questions in algebraic complexity theory.
-We examine and organise the known results through the lens of these techniques to highlight their impact.
-We also discuss their equivalence while reflecting on how their use varies with the context of the problem. \\
+In this survey, we revisit pivotal techniques in polynomial factorisation: Hensel lifting, Newton iteration, and Lagrange inversion.
+These techniques have played an essential role in resolving key factoring questions in algebraic complexity for more than half a century.
+We examine and organise the known results through the lens of these techniques, discussing their underlying mathematical equivalence while reflecting on how their applications vary depending on the problem context.\\

-We focus on four prominent complexity classes: circuits of polynomial size ($\text{VP}_{\text{nb}}$), circuits with both polynomial size and degree (VP and its border $\overline{\text{VP}}$), verifier circuits of polynomial size and degree (VNP), and polynomial-size algebraic branching programs (VBP).
-We also examine more restricted models such as formulas and bounded-depth circuits.
-Along the way, we list several open problems that remain unresolved. }
+We focus on prominent algebraic complexity classes, including $\mathsf{VP}$ (circuits of polynomial size and degree), its closure $\overline{\mathsf{VP}}$, the class $\mathsf{VNP}$ (verifier circuits of polynomial size and degree), $\mathsf{VBP}$ (polynomial-size branching programs), $\mathsf{VF}$ (polynomial-size formulas), and $\mathsf{VP}_{\text{nb}}$ (circuits of polynomial size and exponential degree).
+We also discuss bounded-depth circuits and sparse polynomials.
+Along the way, we highlight several unresolved open problems. }

 \begingroup

 \endgroup